-&lt;sup>4 Attempting to measure learning is inherently flawed (it is too complex) and very often reductive (applying a single numeric metric narrows our view of what has/has not actually been learned).
+&lt;sup>3 Attempting to measure learning is inherently flawed (it is too complex) and very often reductive (applying a single numeric metric narrows our view of what has/has not actually been learned).

-&lt;sup>5 http://psych.wustl.edu/memory/Agarwal/Agarwal Bain Chamberlain 2012 EDPR.pdf sources (NFER tests) or SATs test questions as part of assessments (both formative and summative) and to support teaching.
-This is because familiarity with test instruments is known to be a significant factor in pupils' performance in external tests and examinations.
+&lt;sup>4 http://psych.wustl.edu/memory/Agarwal/Agarwal Bain Chamberlain 2012 EDPR.pdf

-&lt;sup>6 For example, summative assessment is often highly composite, so unless very skilfully interpreted and assessed, can lead to generic remedial action.
+&lt;sup>5 For example, summative assessment is often highly composite, so unless very skilfully interpreted and assessed, can lead to generic remedial action.